Yi-love/grpc-example/readme.md

 # grpc example
-grpc example for use golang and node.js.
+grpc example for golang and node.js.

 ## 1. Install